YasenT/pulp-cli/docs/dev/guides/bootstrap.md

-# How to Create a Pulp CLI Plugin Using Cookiecutter
+# How to Create a Pulp CLI Plugin

-This guide shows you how to create a Pulp CLI plugin using the provided cookiecutter templates.
-Instead of manually creating all the required files, the cookiecutter bootstrap process will automatically generate the correct structure and files for you.
+This guide shows you how to create a Pulp CLI plugin using the provided bootstrap templates.
+Instead of manually creating all the required files, the bootstrap process will automatically generate the correct structure and files for you.

 ---

 ## Overview

 Pulp CLI plugin extend the functionality of the Pulp CLI by adding custom commands and features.
-The pulp-cli project includes cookiecutter templates that make it easy to bootstrap a new plugin with the correct structure and configuration.
+The pulp-cli project includes templates that make it easy to bootstrap a new plugin with the correct structure and configuration.

 ---